-Slew Filter, 144 Smooths any harsh transitions in the commanded speed.
+Slew Filter, 144 Smooths any harsh transitions in the commanded speed for modes other than Inspection.
 Reducing this value causes a smoother transition.

 Contract Overspeed, 145 The setting in feet per minute above contract speed at which a contract overspeed is detected and an emergency stop initiated.
 Generally set to about 8% above contract speed with variance due to the tracking accuracy of the drive/motor.